xiaosq2000/nat-traversal/README.md

 Access your PC from anywhere, anytime using a redirector for SSH reverse tunneling.

+> [!NOTE]
-**Note: For security reasons, the redirector should only be accessible within an intranet or VPN!**
+> For security reasons, it's highly recommended that the redirector only be accessible within an intranet or VPN.

 ![Safe NAT Traversal Diagram](./doc/illustration.svg)